the-anna-project/annad/doc/concept/clg.md

 behavior must result out of the combination of learned data, CLGs and connections between these two.

+A CLG creates behavior when having information provided during execution.
+This is how information is translated into behavior.
+Using soem function implementing some functionality.

 Random fact: currently Anna is capable of more than 130 CLG implementations.
 This number is expected to to be raised even further.
 For now manually, later on automatically.
 See https://godoc.org/github.com/xh3b4sd/anna/spec#CLGIndex.